charlienewey/charlienewey.github.io/content/blog/2018-12-11-introduction-to-gradient-boosting.md

 validation error on each iteration.
-As you can see, validation error seems to plateau by around the 30th boosting iteration - but training error continues to reduce (albeit, rather slowly) up to the 80th or even 100th iteration (note that over-training actually has a *negative* impact on validation error, too!).
+As you can see, validation error seems to plateau by around the 30th boosting iteration - but training error continues to reduce (albeit, rather slowly) up to the 80th or even 100th iteration (note that over-training actually has a *negative* impact on validation error, too).

 ![Training vs. validation error](/images/gradient_boosting_validation_error.png)